 And be it enacted that all boundaries of lands so entered and signed as aforesaid, shall be deemed and taken to be the true boundaries of such lands respectively; all former descriptions thereof, in any title deeds or otherwise, notwithstanding, and whether such lands be in possession of the original owner or owners, or of his, her or their heir or assignee; and such record-book or a certified copy to be made and issued on demand without fee, of any entry in such book signed by the Surveyor-General or, in the case of signature of any such entry after the coming into operation of section 6 of the Acts Amendment (Land Administration) Act 1987, by an authorised land officer shall and may be given in evidence of the boundaries of such lands in any suit or cause affecting the same.

-[Section 4 amended by No. 126 of 1987 s.
+[Section 4 amended: No. 126 of 1987 s.
 6.]

 5. Proviso, distances on the Avon Base Line shall be taken as the guide for the survey of that line, and of the Avon District

-Provided always and be it enacted that with respect to the district marked and known in the books of the Department within the meaning of the Land Administration Act 1997 as the ‘Avon District’, the distances formerly marked out upon the line commonly known as the ‘Avon Base Line’, shall be deemed and taken in all surveys under this Act of such base line, and of all boundary lines of such lands parallel thereto, to express and contain the distances which the same were originally assumed to express and contain in the survey formerly made of the said ‘Avon Base Line’.
+Provided always and be it enacted that with respect to the district marked and known in the books of the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 as the ‘Avon District’, the distances formerly marked out upon the line commonly known as the ‘Avon Base Line’, shall be deemed and taken in all surveys under this Act of such base line, and of all boundary lines of such lands parallel thereto, to express and contain the distances which the same were originally assumed to express and contain in the survey formerly made of the said ‘Avon Base Line’.

-[Section 5 amended by No. 126 of 1987 s.
+[Section 5 amended: No. 126 of 1987 s.
 6; No. 31 of 1997 s.
-141.]
+141; No. 60 of 2006 s.
+140.]

 6. Entry onto land etc.